mhweiner/brek/README.md

 **🤖 Dynamic loading**
 - Great for AWS Secrets Manager, AWS Parameter Store, HashiCorp Vault, or custom dynamic runtime functions
-- Any custom logic can go here, keeping your config files logic-free
+- Any custom logic lives in [loaders](#loaders), keeping your config files logic-free
 - Provides an easy sharable and reusable plugin interface for sharing or re-use

 # Installation & Setup